Orlando, Florida · A Field Guide to the Neighborhood

 Mondays, 6–10pm in the Stardust Coffee parking lot.
 Local farmers, makers, and chefs alongside live music and the warm company of neighbors.
 Rain or shine since 2008.

-Audubon Park's weekly market is the closest thing the neighborhood has to a town square.
-Most weeks bring 30+ vendors — produce, baked goods, prepared meals, soaps, ceramics, candles, art — plus a rotating slate of musicians on the small stage.
+The Audubon Park Community Market — the neighborhood's weekly farmers market — is the closest thing the neighborhood has to a town square.
+Most weeks bring 30+ vendors: farm produce, baked goods, prepared meals, soaps, ceramics, candles, and art, plus a rotating slate of musicians on the small stage.

 Latest from APGD →